Hospital Bag Checklist for Mum, Baby and Partner

 • Small pillow.
 You might appreciate getting a bit of rest during downtimes, as well.

 Before you know it, you’ll be holding your little one in your arms.
-The following list of newborn essentials will come in useful when he or she arrives:
+The following list of newborn essentials will come in useful when they arrive:

 • Blanket.
 While the hospital will likely provide blankets, a blanket of your own is always good to have on hand to use during skin-to-skin contact.
 It can also be used to keep your baby warm in the car seat on the way home.

 • Nappies.
-About 20 to 30 nappies made especially for newborns, like Pampers Premium Protection New Baby.
-Your newborn might get through 10-12 nappies each day.
+Bring some nappies, especially for newborns, like Pampers Premium Protection New Baby So, how many newborn nappies do you need?
+Your newborn might go through 10-12 nappies each day.

 • Muslin squares.
 These can be draped on your shoulder or placed underneath the baby to prevent dribbles from getting on your clothes.
 You could also pack some bibs for this purpose too.